PlaceOS/docs/key-concepts/settings.md

 If it's a new concept, you can [learn more here](https://learnxinyminutes.com/docs/json/).
 :::

-Within driver files are definitions for naming conventions and expected values for the settings.
-They will vary based on each deployment, but the general structure will always be similar.

-Examples of some common uses for settings are:
-- Available video inputs/outputs
-- Source names
-- DSP block IDs
-- Lighting control IDs
-- Device auth information
-- Desk / room auto-release timeouts

-## Settings lookup
+## Settings inheritance

-To simplify large deployments, standardise systems and reduce management overhead, different layers define settings which then combine to produce the final configuration.
+Different layers define settings which then combine to produce the final configuration.
+This simplifies large deployments, standardises systems and reduces management overhead.

 Systems inherit all the settings from each zone that they are in.
 Zones pass down their settings to all systems within them.
 Similarly, modules inherit all the settings from the driver that they instantiate.

 <!-- ![Settings inheritance.](../.gitbook/assets/concepts-settings.svg) -->

-## Specific beats general
+## Specific Overrules General

-When a system or module inherets settings from a zone or driver, they mesh with any settings defined directly on it.
+Settings inherited from a zone or driver combine with any settings defined directly on the system or module.
-If an inherited setting has the same key as one defined directly on that system or module, the latter will override the inherited attribute.
+If an inherited setting has the same key as one defined directly, the latter will override the inherited one.
-This allows a general config to be applied at the highest 'shared' point of a system, with more specific configuration applied on a system or individual module basis.
+This lets you write general settings at a higher 'shared' point, with more specific ones on each lower tier.
-Rewel asdghhj.